Our offers for shore excursions in Fort-de-France (Martinique)

 In the following paragraphs, you will find information about the cruise port, the most beautiful sights and a lot of useful information for shore excursions in Fort-de-France (Martinique).

-The most beautiful sights in and around Liverpool
+The most beautiful sights in and around Fort-de-France

 In Martinique you will visit one of the most beautiful places in the Caribbean.
 Fantastic white sandy beaches and turquoise water invite you to relax or take a bath.
 Martinique belongs to the West Indian Islands in the Caribbean.
 About 390,000 inhabitants live on the island.
 In addition, there is a still active volcano, from which you can enjoy a fantastic panoramic view over the island.